User37som/libbitcoin/How-To.md

     version 1
 }
 ```
-Notice that `transactions.inputs.input.script` is empty.
+Notice that `transactions.inputs[0].script` is empty.
 This means that that input has not been signed.

 Create a **public key hash** corresponding to the address `1JziqzXe...`.
 ```sh